jhenkens/home-assistant.io/source/_integrations/honeywell.markdown

   - platform: honeywell
     username: YOUR_USERNAME
     password: YOUR_PASSWORD
-    region: us
 ```

 {% configuration %}
 username:
-  description: Email address of an account with access the TCC website for your region.
+  description: Email address of an account with access the TCC website
   required: true
   type: string
 password:
   description: Password for the account.
   required: true
-  type: string
-region:
-  description: Region identifier.
-  required: true
-  default: us
   type: string
 away_cool_temperature:
   description: "Cooling setpoint when away mode is on, in degrees Fahrenheit."